Traditional games of Pakistan

-Pakistan has many traditional games and sports.
-Many of them are similar to the traditional South Asian games played in countries such as India and Bangladesh.
+Pakistan has many traditional games played in the rural and urban areas of the country.

+History

+A lack of government funding, an increase in urbanisation, and the growth of Western sports have contributed to a decline in traditional sports.

 Traditional games

 Gilli Danda

 Gilli Danda revolves around players taking turns to use one stick to hit another stick as far as possible, while trying not to allow the other team to catch the airborne stick before it touches the ground.

 Kite-flying

-There is a tradition of flying kites (also known as Patang Bazi) in Pakistan, especially during Basant.
-In some cases, participants competitively attempt to fly their kites in such a way as to cut the strings of other kites.

 Pittu Garam

 In Pittu Garam, one team throws a ball at a pile of seven stones and then attempts to put them back up as fast as possible, while the other team can throw the ball at players of the first team to eliminate them.

 Marbles

 Marbles, also known as bilori or shinoli in Pashto, is a family of games involving marbles.

+Goli pila

+Goli pila involves flicking marbles into small holes in the ground using one's fingers.